Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 ![](images/dapp-tutorial/remix-left-menu.png?raw=true)<br/><br/>

-- Create a new file, Airbnb.sol
+- Create a new file, Airbnb.sol.
+To understand the details of the smart contract you can read this article: https://docs.matic.network/newbies/getting-started-solidity/#setting-up-data-structures

 - Copy the entire smart contract code and paste it in the editor